matthew-shaw/matthew-shaw.github.io/docs/blog/posts/mash-health.md

 ## Open Data API

-I’m all for government open data on data.gov.uk, it’s important that it’s published in the public domain for transparency and to encourage re-use and innovation.
-However, part of the problem is unless you want to download that data, process it, host it, load a database etc, it’s not as easily usable for a developer as it is to someone who just wants to view it.
+I'm all for government open data on data.gov.uk, it's important that it's published in the public domain for transparency and to encourage re-use and innovation.
+However, part of the problem is unless you want to download that data, process it, host it, load a database etc, it's not as easily usable for a developer as it is to someone who just wants to view it.
 The **availability** of the data on data.gov.uk is high, the ease of **re-use** is, in my opinion, low.

-That’s why it’s great that there is now programatic access to some datasets over a common protocol (HTTP), using standard interfaces (RESTful API) and serving open data in open standard formats (JSON).
+That's why it's great that there is now programatic access to some datasets over a common protocol (HTTP), using standard interfaces (RESTful API) and serving open data in open standard formats (JSON).
 Many thanks to [Ross Jones](https://mastodon.social/@rossjones) for his help in answering a few questions for me and taking my feedback on the API so far.
 I look forward to seeing and using many more data.gov.uk APIs in future!

 ![Pharmacies in London](../../assets/images/health-pharmacies.png){ width="600" }